How much does rhinoplasty cost in Australia?

 How much does rhinoplasty cost?

-You may also need to factor in additional before- and after-care costs such as medical tests, medication and bandages, as well as initial consultation fees, which can cost between $100 to $500 per consultation, according to cosmetic surgery website Costhetics.
+You may also need to factor in additional before- and after-care costs such as medical tests, medication and bandages, as well as initial consultation fees, which can cost between $100 to $500 per consultation, according to Costhetics.
+If you see more than one surgeon, you will also have to pay a fee for each consultation.

 Does Medicare cover rhinoplasty?

-You may be able to claim a Medicare rebate to help you cover the costs of your rhinoplasty, depending on why you are getting the surgery.
+You may be able to claim a Medicare rebate to help you cover your rhinoplasty costs, depending on why you are getting the surgery.

 The Medicare Benefits Schedule (MBS) sets out all the medical services that are subsidised by the government.
 This includes rhinoplasties that are performed because of “significant acquired, congenital or developmental deformity”.
 In other words, Medicare will only pay benefits for plastic surgery if it is determined to be medically necessary and not a purely cosmetic procedure.